btoxon/btoxon/README.md

 # Welcome to btoxon's github

+## 🚀 About Me

 ### Hello I'm Ben Taiwo 👋
 I am looking to enhance my skills and contribute to innovative projects.
 Welcome to my GitHub portfolio, where I showcase my projects, skills, and experiences.

-### 🚀 About Me
-UK-based software engineer/bioinformatician with a good foundation in python and java.
+UK-based.
+Good foundation in python and Java

 ### 🔧 Technologies & Tools